gardener/machine-controller-manager/docs/usage/machine-preservation.md

 ---
 ### What happens when a machine recovers from failure and moves to `Running` during preservation?

-Depending on the annotation value - (`now/when-failed/auto-preserve`), the behaviour differs.
+Depending on the annotation value - (`now/when-failed/auto-preserved`), the behaviour differs.
 This is to reflect the meaning behind the annotation value.

 1. `now`: on recovery from failure, machine preservation continues until `PreserveExpiryTime`
 2. `when-failed`: on recovery from failure, machine preservation stops.
 This is because the annotation value clearly expresses that a machine must be preserved only when `Failed`.
 If the annotation is not changed, and the machine fails again, the machine is preserved again.
-3. `auto-preserve`: since MCM performs auto-preservation of machines only when they are `Failed`, on recovery, the machine preservation is stopped.
+3. `auto-preserved`: since MCM performs auto-preservation of machines only when they are `Failed`, on recovery, the machine preservation is stopped.

 In all the cases, when the machine moves to `Running` during preservation, the backing node is uncordoned to allow pods to be scheduled on it again.